ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step2/handson3.md

 <ainfo>
-RC are powered off in STOP2 and this is visible from the configurator.
+RCs are powered off in STOP2 and this is visible from the configurator.

 PLL is also disabled.

 Cube MX is helping us to make the right choice
 </ainfo>
 <!-- not sure makes sense adding a dedicated .gif here -->